Illinois pension crisis: 2000–2001: the dot-com crash

 From 2001 to 2003, following the dot-com crash, poor investment returns contributed to an increase in unfunded liabilities, representing $14B of the $27B rise.
 By 2003, the unfunded liability reached $43.1B.
 In 2003, the state sold $10 billion in pension obligation bonds used to reduce unfunded liabilities for fiscal year 2003 ($2.2B) and 2004 ($7.3B).

 2005 reform amendment

 In 2005, Senate Bill 27 allowed for reduced contributions in times of budgetary pressure, known as 'pension holidays'.
 In 2006 and 2007, contributions were roughly $1B lower than the amounts required under the 1995 legislation.

-Financial crisis of 2007–2008
+2008 financial crisis

-From 2008 to 2010, poor investment returns caused by the financial crisis, combined with insufficient contributions, increased the unfunded liability from $42B in 2007 to $86B in 2010.
+Poor investment returns caused by the 2008 financial crisis, combined with insufficient contributions, increased the unfunded liability from $42B in 2007 to $86B in 2010.
 In 2009, Governor Pat Quinn included pension reforms for newly-hired public employees, including a higher retirement age and capped cost-of-living adjustment rate, but the proposed changes were not enacted by lawmakers.